 Top priority September 7, 2016

-Integration of the Climate Library with all succession and applicable disturbance extensions.
-Test the climate library with all existing LANDIS-II extensions and make it seamless to users for use.
+Integration of the Climate Library with all succession extensions and applicable disturbance extensions.
+Test the climate library with applicable disturbance extensions and make it seamless to users for use.

 Re-engineering of the Site Tool.
 Right now the tool contains all of its own code, manually copied from the succession extension code and modified to fit the design of the tool.
 We should redesign the tool to actually use the LANDIS dlls for its code to ensure code consistency and to more easily work on developments in the Site Tool environment.
 This would be done in collaboration with Brian Miranda.

-Ensure compatibility of all extensions with the visualization tool.
+Ensure compatibility of all extensions with LandViz: Add the metadata library to all extensions.

 Develop scripts to produce LandViz server links.

 Enhancements/bug fixes for visualization tool.
 We ran into a few issues with stuff for the ChipNF, particularly with the bird outputs.
 Also implement our wish list of modifications and enhancements.
 TBD.

+Add link to originating or project web site.

+Add scenario(s) description.

 Fix remaining bugs in Harvest.
 Repeat-entry, parsing.
 Allow input of acreage in implementation table?